bilal2vec/L2/NOTES.md

 -   ndarray heap (https://users.rust-lang.org/t/ndarray-stack-and-heap-memory-and-overhead/25254)
 -   pre-allocate size of new vectors
 -   add checks for slicing and tensor creation
+-   validation should happen at initialization
+-   fix error handling and structure
+-   panic!("Invalid slice")
+-   should panicing be done in main?

 ### wont do

 -   change col-major to row-major
 -   impl iterator
+-   replace indices slice with enum

 ### Notes